PRINE Vascular Access

 Complete Catheter Services

-Central Venous Access placement Due to various medical factors some patients may need a catheter for dialysis during the interval period required to mature a fistula or there are times when your immediate need for dialysis is more important than fixing your fistula or graft.
+Central Venous Access Placement Due to various medical factors some patients may need a catheter for dialysis during the interval period required to mature a fistula or there are times when your immediate need for dialysis is more important than fixing your fistula or graft.
 We can place a catheter in your neck or groin using our ultrasound machine.
 Our Ultrasound machine can show us the best place to put a catheter without having to try several times.

 We can also treat your catheter if it gets blocked up because of blood or a fibrin deposit on the catheter.
 We can treat this using medication to dissolve the blood or fibrin, by mechanically removing the clot or by changing the catheter over a wire.